mayadata-io/oep-e2e/testplan/docs/gitlabstages.md

 The Soak Test Stage will have the following Gitlab Stages

-- C7 working health work load cluster would be imported to DOP.
+- C7 working healthywork load cluster would be imported to DOP.
 This setup would be continuously running with pre-defined load.
-The load/workload will be running on this setup pre, during and post of this stage.
+The load/workload will be running on this setup pre, during and post test stages.
 This cluster would not be brought down and would be continuously upgraded with each release builds to mimic production work load scenarios.
 - Upgraded to latest version using DOP APIs
 - Following tests would be performed
-  - Functional Tests like provision
+  - Functional Tests like provisioning
   - Chaos Tests
   - Day2 Operation.